imarahany/imarahany/README.md

 - 💞️ I’m looking to collaborate on design on medibang paint pro or adobe illustartion
 - 📫 How to reach me on linkedin : Imara Hany Qutratu Ain, Instagram : @imaraaa.h
 - 😄 Pronouns: English (intermediete level)
-- ⚡ Fun fact: loves cooking, cats and chocollate
+- ⚡ Fun fact: loves cooking, cats and chocolate

 <!---
 imarahany/imarahany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.